Sebastiaan-Alvarez-Rodriguez/The-Quote-Indexer-V-Skyrim/README.md

     def find(self, sentence, acceptscore):
         response = get_close_matches(sentence, self.map, n=1, cutoff=0.6)
         return None if len(response)==0 else self.map[response[0]]
 ```
 This minimal example works well for the example dataset.

+## Report
+We created a report for this work.
+It can be found [here](https://sebastiaan-alvarez-rodriguez.github.io/The-Quote-Indexer-V-Skyrim/res/API.pdf).
+It describes this work in detail, and provides background information.